Taught / Master's

 It is compulsory for all research students to attend an interview as part of the application process.
 There is usually the option to do this remotely, for example via Skype or telephone.

-*Kent Business School and School of Economics PhD enquiries
+*Kent Business School, School of Economics and Kent Law School PhD enquiries

 In Kent Business School, entry to all research programmes is in September only.
 The deadline for PhD applications is 31 July.